DC801/BM-Badge/SD_Card/MAGE/README.md

 For the MGE, each tile can have only one vector shape, and each vertex must fall within the bounds of the tile itself.
 (Vertices falling outside the tile will cause erratic collision behavior.)

-It's helpful to turn on pixel snapping before drawing collision polygons. ("View > Snapping > Snap to Pixels")
+It's helpful to turn on pixel snapping before drawing collision polygons ("View > Snapping > Snap to Pixels").

 #### Collision Best Practices